JankariTech/blog/src/assets/Keycloak/Keycloak.md

 2. Lack of Comprehensive Support Documentation:
    Despite its robust functionalities, Keycloak could benefit from more efficient and extensive support documentation.
 This would make it easier for users to find suitable solutions to their problems.

-## When It May Not Be the Best Choice?
+## When It May Not Be the Best Choice
 1. Enterprises seeking robust guarantees or support may find Keycloak lacking in this regard.
 As an open-source project, there are no assurances provided by its producer regarding its functionality or roadmap.
    Support is community-driven, typically through platforms like Stack Overflow, with no guaranteed response times.
 2. If your application consists of a single application with just one client in the Keycloak realm, you won't benefit from Single Sign-On (SSO) capabilities.